 The author is an immunologist who decided to understand why she was ill with measles, despite the fact that she was vaccinated.
 A very short book, a one hour read.

-Having become acquainted with even a small part of the materials presented in this and in subsequent posts, you will not have even a shadow of a doubt that the vaccines are incomparably more dangerous than the diseases from which they ostensibly should protect, that the decision not to vaccinate children is much more scientifically justified than the decision to vaccinate, and that vaccination, in its current form, is one of the most eerie medical inventions.
-Having thoroughly understood the topic, you will never voluntarily give your child any vaccinations.
-It is advisable to read the following parts in order, since most articles are based on previous ones.
+When you familiarize yourself with even a small part of the scientific research presented in this book, you will have no doubt left that the vaccines are much more dangerous than the diseases which they supposedly protect from, that the decision not to vaccinate children is much more scientifically sound than the decision to vaccinate, and that vaccination in its current form is one of the most terrifying medical inventions.
+Having thoroughly studied the subject, you will never voluntarily vaccinate your child.